genn-team/ml_genn/docs/usage/training_networks.rst

 :ref:`section-building_networks`, it can be trained using *any* supported training algorithm.
 :class:`.Network` and :class:`.SequentialNetwork` objects need to be *compiled* into GeNN models for training using a training algorithm compiler class.
-Currently the following compilers for training networks are provide:
+Currently the following compilers for training networks are provided:

 e-prop
 ------